 Mr. Powers joined Paratransit in 2007 and has 12 years of experience working with people with disabilities, including 8 years in the field of public transportation.
 He has a bachelor’s degree in Business Administration from Washington State University.
 Sean has served as the Program Manager for both our Washington and Hawaii offices through our consulting division, Innovative Paradigms.
 These offices provide Travel Training and In-Person Eligibility and Assessments.
 He continues to manage Travel Training Programs through partnerships with human service agencies operating as subcontractors to Innovative Paradigms in its operation of the Mobility Management program in Honolulu.
 Sean has also been instrumental in the refinement of various computer based systems used to manage the range of services provided by Innovative Paradigms.
 These include proprietary systems used to manage all aspects of in-person ADA paratransit eligibility, travel training programs, and agency provided transportation.

 Ms. Delana Newell

-Ms. Newell is the Deputy Division Chief who previously served as an Associate Consultant and a Program Manager for Innovative Paradigms’ office in Spokane, Washington.
+Ms. Newell is the Director of Mobility Management Services who previously served as an Associate Consultant and a Program Manager for Innovative Paradigms’ office in Spokane, Washington.